johnnywz00/SheepMaze/README.md

 * **jwzsfml:**  Like above, but SFML-specific
 * **resourcemanager:**  Static class for accessing resource files globally
 * **timedeventmanager:**  Manages fuses/daemons, delayed callbacks
+* **animations:**  A nascent system for generalizing animations, both frame- and transform-type

 ### BUILDING INSTRUCTIONS
 Ready-made program files are available on the Releases page of this repository, with versions for MacOS, Windows, and Linux.
 NO INSTALLATION NECESSARY: just download and double-click.
 If your OS isn't supported by the pre-made versions, or if you have other reasons for building from source: